-The area is used to a considerable extent by hikers to climb the mountains, by fishermen to try their luck in the small brooks and by hunters chiefly during the big game season.
+Public access to the area is relatively good from all but the northern side.
+The area is used to a considerable extent by hikers to climb the mountains, by anglers to try their luck in the small brooks and by hunters chiefly during the big game season.

 Approximately six miles of snowmobile trails have been closed and four tent platforms removed from this area.
-The former drive-in theater site adjacent to Route 86 was added to this wilderness in 1979.
-After temporary use as a vehicle parking area and storage area for the 1980 Winter Olympics, this area is now being allowed to revegetate.
+The former drive-in theater site adjacent to Route 86 was added to this Wilderness in 1979.
+After temporary use as a vehicle parking area and storage area for the 1980 Winter Olympics, this area was allowed to revegetate.